SanzSS/Triangulations/README.md

-# Codebase of Professor Adrien Zakar's GeoCistern Website
+# Codebase of Professor Adrien Zakar's Triangulations Website

 The goal of this project is to provide a visual display of entries from a database containing ancient Middle Eastern texts, maps, and atlases.